-Rerelease the Song: "Oxygène 4", the original studio single recording from 1976, was re-released at about the same time as Jarre Live (a live album) in the late 1980s with a brand-new video.
+Rerelease the Song: "Oxygène 4", the original studio single recording from 1976, was re-released at about the same time as Jarre Live (a live album) in 1989 with a brand-new video.

 Retraux: Oxygène 7-13, the 2007 Oxygène remake, and to a certain degree Chronologie.